-8 – 12 October 2018 is Back Care Awareness week.
-The focus of this year’s campaign organised by BackCare is back pain suffered by older patients.
+7 -11 October 2019 is Back Care Awareness week.
+The focus of this year’s campaign organised by BackCare is Back Pain in Golf

-What matters is that niggling aches and pains, or a more severe pain, should not just be lived with.
+What matters is that niggling aches and pains, or a more severe pain that occurs when playing golf, or afterwards, should not just be lived with.
 Neither is the answer to just reach for the painkillers.

 With the right combination of education, advice and hands-on treatment techniques, pain levels can be eased, and movement levels can be increased.

-The first steps we will always take are education and advice.
+The first steps to avoiding causing back pain are education and advice.

 You need to know what has really caused the problem in the first place.
 It may not be the actual physical action that happened at the time your pain started, it can often be an underlying muscular skeletal issue you may yet be unaware of.